ejson03/Medical-Chatbot/chatbot/data/nlu.md

 - leave me alone
 - go to bed
 - goodbye for now
-- talk to you later
 - you can go now
 - get lost
 - goodbye see you later
 - alright bye
-- see ya
 - thanks bye bye
 - okay bye
 - okay thank you bye
 - see you tomorrow
 - ok bye

 ## intent:affirm
 - yes